 A young man learns to trust God as he discovers what mankind is doing to cause earthquakes

 while facing a murderous plot to keep him quiet.

-When Jonathan’s young daughters from his failed marriage find a locked box in his Grandmother’s attic, its strange contents lead to a paranoid hermit who still conducts secret research started by his Grandfather.
-Upon meeting the hermit, Jonathan is terrified to learn how man’s production of oil, coal, dams, and cities has redistributed weight around our planet and is beginning to trigger earthquakes, pushing our world toward environmental catastrophes foretold by Jesus.
-Sinister forces want to keep the research hidden at any price, even murder.
-Jonathan’s meeting and falling in love with Cindy could not have come at a worse time.
-How can he protect his new love and family from the dark murderous forces that want to silence him?
+When Jonathan’s two young daughters from his failed marriage uncover a mysterious box in his Grandmother’s attic, its strange contents lead to a paranoid hermit still conducting secret research started by Jonathan’s Grandfather.
+Upon meeting the hermit, Jonathan becomes terrified to learn how production of oil, coal, dams, and cities has moved massive amounts of weight around our planet, triggering earthquakes and pushing our world toward environmental catastrophes foretold by Jesus.
+Sinister forces want to keep this kind of research hidden at any price, even murder.
+His falling in love with Cindy could not have come at a worse time.
+Can Jonathan protect his new love and family from dark forces intent on silencing him?

 Dante nudged the thermometer downward, restoring line of sight between them, his dark eyes hard and fixed.

 “John had a hunch about weight transfer.
 Moving a lot of weight around might affect earthquakes.
 So he studied all kinds of technology––mining, oil production, construction––massive amounts of weight each industry moves.
 Maybe moving so much weight from here to there could reach that certain ‘degree’ that affects balance.”
 Dante borrowed the thermometer from Jonathan’s hand, and tapped his finger at the end of the red line.
 “Like this thirty-two degree mark that no one used to know about.
 Could there be a ‘degree’ to balance…a natural line of departure?
 One that could change the entire Earth?”

 Jonathan felt a smirk tug at his face.
 “Really?
 Like what, the mother-of-all earthquakes?
 Something like that?”